 We also welcome news from our alumni’s recent experiences and activities for inclusion in our announcements and publications.

-To join our list of friends and alumni, please email Natalie Hernandez.
+To join our list of friends and alumni, please email Lawino Lurum.
 Please write Friends of the Department on the subject line and include your name, postal address, and area of interest.

 Many of our faculty members conduct research that crosses traditional geographical boundaries.
 One important component of this initiative is the Center for International History, directed by Professor Mark Mazower.